 "That this pan heated up faster and cooked food more quickly than other pans we’ve used." — Tierney McAfee, Product Tester

-Our top pick is the Duxtop Professional Stainless Steel Induction Cookware Set (available here on Amazon) because of its quality and wide assortment of included pans and accessories—you'll have everything you need to get cooking right away.
-We also highly recommend the Caraway Cookware Set because of its outstanding performance and stylish, thoughtful design.
+Our top pick is the Duxtop Professional Stainless Steel Induction Cookware Set because of its quality and wide assortment of included pans and accessories—you'll have everything you need to get cooking right away.
+We also highly recommend the Calphalon Classic 10-Piece Stainless Steel Cookware Set because of its excellent performance and value.

-What to Look For When Buying Cookware for Glass Stoves
+What to Look for in Cookware for Glass Stoves

 As with any cookware purchase, the material of your pots and pans will affect its heating capacity, heat retention, oven safety, and type of maintenance needed.
 Regardless of what material your cookware is made of, it is imperative that they have smooth bottoms in order to prevent scratching the surface of your glass cooktop.
 Be cautious with raw cast iron pans as they tend to have less refined surfaces—if you're not sure if your cast iron pan is completely smooth, opt for an enameled version to be on the safe side.